The barrel of the assault rifle never wavered as the commander asked, calmly, "I'm sure you're aware of your options. How's it going to be?"

 "For several years now, I've been heading up an initiative charged with expanding Alliance hardware capabilities in new directions.
 We're living in an intragalactic world now, Commander.
 There's a lot of threats out there, and a lot we can learn from our allies.
 That search eventually led to the ship you're about to discover."

 "A new ship?"
 Her confusion deepened.
-She thumbed an icon and a holo of a sleek craft, unlike any she'd seen in the Alliance fleet, opened a few inches over her forearm.
+She activated her omni-tool, the familiar orange of the holographic display limning her forearm, and thumbed an icon.
+It presented a holo of a sleek craft, unlike any she'd seen in the Alliance fleet.
 "Sir, with all due respect, I specialize in small, targeted operations.
 Long term service aboard a frigate-"